Skip to main content

 Example

 In the following example, we are first setting the macro d to d = dir.
 After which we are setting it to NULL.
-Because we have set the value of d to NULL, the macro d will deleted.
+Because we have set the value of d to NULL, the macro d will be deleted.

 @echo off